Doc development. See timeline.

 Project status reporting

 - Organization administrators should fill out the monthly status reports within a week of receiving the link to the status report form (link will be sent by email, so please check your spam folder).

-Organizations must complete and submit both the project final report and the case study before November 30, 2021 at 18:00 UTC to receive the remaining grant funds.
+Organizations must complete and submit both the project final evaluation and the case study before November 30, 2021 at 18:00 UTC to receive the remaining grant funds.

-The final report form will become available to organization administrators no less that one month before November 30, 2021 at 18:00 UTC.
+The final evaluation form will become available to organization administrators no less that one month before November 30, 2021 at 18:00 UTC.

 The Season of Docs case study is the key deliverable of your organization’s participation in Season of Docs 2021.
 Keeping a weekly log of project updates will help you create your case study.
 For each week, record project progress (including links to pull requests,issues, or conversations, where useful), what went well (or not well),things you learned, and questions that were asked.